 Although I really enjoyed my short ramble, the sunset itself was a little anti-climactic.
 In the half-hour leading up to sunset, the sky had been suitably dramatic, with lots of clouds, but these all disappeared as the sun dipped below the horizon, leaving a deep blue sky, but little else.

 One thing I noticed was that it was pretty cold up there, both a function of the altitude and of the loss of direct sunlight.
 I was glad that I’d worn my coat and brought both my gloves and my woolly hat along!
 I wandered back to the car along the northern part of the Skull Rock Trail and then headed back down to Twentynine Palms.

 Of course, since it had been clear at sunset, I’d hoped for clear, desert skies and a decent view of the Milky Way, but no sooner had the sun gone down than the clouds came back and I never did get a good view of the night sky!

-At some point I hope to tell you what I got up to in my one full day in Joshua Tree National Park and go on to tell you about the rest of my Grand Adventure, but that’s all there is for now.
+You can find out what I got up to in my one full day in Joshua Tree National Park in the next instalment of The Grand Adventure.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.